xprsso/Xprsso/README.md

 }
 ```

-xprsso try to resolve the second argument as a file path for a query but if it does not exist uses the argument itself as query.
+xprsso tries to resolve the second argument as a file path for a query but if it does not exist it uses the argument itself as query.
 ```javascript
 // Make sure to pass in your express application. x.set(app, "path to query or query")